MA P-EBT Information & Helpful Links

-Lowell Public Schools (Grab & Go Meals at Various Locations) - Summer Meals Program
+Lowell Public Schools (Grab & Go Meals at Various Locations) - Remote Learning Meal Service

 At select sites, students will receive two breakfasts and two lunches on Mondays and Wednesdays and will also receive meals for the weekend days on Fridays.
-When visiting our lunch sites, please remember that the Governor has ordered that everyone must wear a mask or face covering in public spaces.
+Certain sites will offer daily (Monday - Friday) meals.
+When visiting our sites, please remember that the Governor has ordered that everyone must wear a mask or face covering in public spaces.

 Lowell Senior Center